dreikanter/enu/README.md

 ### Scoped constants

 Sometimes ApplicationRecord helpers are not enough, and you need to address enum values directly.
-If this is the case, use scoped constants instead of magic strings values.
+If this is the case, use scoped constants instead of magic strings or symbol values.

-Each `option` definition generate corresponding value method in the `Enu` descendant:
+Each `option` definition generates matching value method:

 ```ruby
 PostStatus.draft            # => :draft